top of page

 The numbers behind workplace giving in Australia

-giving in the past
+donated via workplace giving in the past decade

 6,000+

-with giving programs
+Australian businesses with giving programs

 60%

-workplaces have a
+of Australian workplaces have a giving program

 51%

-of employees want to
+of employees want to choose which charities they support

 Source: Workplace Giving Australia Research and Insights Report, 2024.